-The Board of Directors has a standing Audit Committee, a Compensation and Options Committee, and an Executive Committee.
-The members of the Audit Committee are Dr. Leonard M. Silverman and Dr. Shing Mao, with Michael R. Giordano serving as Chairman of the committee.
 The Audit Committee makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, reviews with management the Company's policies and procedures with respect to internal accounting and financial controls and reviews changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors.
 The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's employees.

-The Compensation and Options Committee members consist of Dr. Shing Mao and William J. Spires, with Michael R. Giordano serving as Chairman of the committee.
 The Compensation and Options Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company including awards under the Company's Incentive Bonus Plan.
-The Compensation and Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1993 NQO Plan"), the 1984 Non-Qualified Stock Option Plan ("1984 NQO Plan"), and Company's 401(k) profit sharing plan (the "401(k) Plan").
+The Compensation and Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1994 Non-Qualified Stock Option Plan ("1984 Non-Qualified Stock Option Plan ("1984 NQO Plan"), and Company's 401(k) profit sharing plan (the "401(k) Plan").

-The Executive Committee members are Michael A. Rosenberg, Michael.
-R. Giordano, Dr. Shing Mao, and Eugene R. Conahan, with Dr. Leonard M. Silverman serving as Chairman of the committee.
-The Executive Committee promotes communication between the management and the Board of Directors by receiving the periodic reports of the management of the Company on the business, results of operations, and prospects of the Company.
+The Executive Committee promotes communication between the management and the Board of Directors by receiving the periodic reports of the management of the Company on the business, results of operations and prospects of the Company.

-The Board of Directors met one time during fiscal year 1998.
-The Compensation and Options Committee, the Audit Committee, and the Executive Committee each met once during fiscal year 1998.
-All of the persons who were directors of the Company or members of committees were present for all of the meetings during fiscal year 1998.
+The Board of Directors met four times during fiscal year 1999.
+The Compensation and Options Committee, the Audit Committee, and the Executive Committee each met two times during fiscal year 1999.
+All of the persons who were directors of the Company or members of committees were present for at least 75% of the meetings during fiscal year 1999.